 Their letters also describe a sardonyx Medusa when Stosch was honoured to receive the Duke’s letter via Monsieur Jagel, Court Clerk, with the enclosed bill of exchange of 100 scudi, which he paid to the owner of the Cameo of Medusa.
 He describes the cameo as not being "completely perfect, having the fault that all cameos of three colours have, it is most certainly antique and worth the price - for the stone, for the conservation and for the size, which Stosch has been assured of unanimously by experts”.
 Stosch continues to say that now he has learned of His Grace’s taste, he is well set up for helping in future.

-A portrait, cabinet, letters and gems in combination bring this world of collecting closer to us, it relates some of the excitement, pleasure and pride in collecting these pieces.
-We also learn that although highly valued and prized, stored in bespoke cabinets they were also things for everyday use, used to seal letters and these associations are gathered into our understanding of them.
+A portrait, cabinet, letters, and gems in combination bring this world of collecting closer to us, it relates some of the excitement, pleasure, and pride in collecting these pieces.
+We also learn that, although highly valued and prized and stored in bespoke cabinets, they were also things for everyday use, used to seal letters and these associations are gathered into our understanding of them.

 The gems were considered an essential component of any great collection alongside a library, drawings, paintings and sculpture.
 Lorenz Natter was engaged by the 4th Duke to catalogue the collection when they were kept in the plate room at Devonshire House, accessible to scholars and collectors who would sometimes receive impressions of them.

-It was in this vein that the gems were preserved and appreciated until the time of the 6th Duke of Devonshire when some of the Devonshire gems were used in the Devonshire Parure commissioned in 1856 by the 6th Duke of Devonshire for his niece Maria Granville to wear to the coronation of Tsar Alexander II of Russia.
-Find out more about the Devonshire Parure.
+It was in this vein that the gems were preserved and appreciated until the time of the 6th Duke of Devonshire, when some of the Devonshire gems were used in the Devonshire Parure commissioned in 1856 by the 6th Duke of Devonshire for his niece Maria Granville to wear to the coronation of Tsar Alexander II of Russia.

 The Devonshire parure image ©Thomas Loof